 Graduates from this course can go on to jobs in the automotive, materials, food, chemical and pharmaceutical industries, among many others.
 More generally, you will be equipped to take up a wide range of roles throughout the engineering and manufacturing sectors.

-Sunderland has a good reputation with employers - 94.2% of our graduates are in employment or further study within six months of graduating, according to DLHE 2015/16 (based on UK undergraduate students).
+Sunderland has a good reputation with employers - 93.4% of our graduates are in employment, further study or training within six months of graduating, according to DLHE 2016/17 (based on full-time, first degree, home leavers).

 Sign up to receive emails about your subject area.

 The University of Sunderland is collecting this data in order for you to receive information on your chosen subject(s).
 Your information will be stored securely in our Customer Relationship Management system which is provided by a 3rd party and used only for the administration and provision of this information.
 Should you choose to opt in to further communications we will also use your information to facilitate other useful marketing information based on your preferences.
 Further information on how your data is stored and used can be found in our Privacy notice - marketing.